 Want to join the club?
 Check out the TSSC, the original club for the small chassis range of Triumphs.

-In July 2016 we purchased a Viking Fibreline caravan, while in good condition overall it had been badly painted by the previous owner, so was stripped down and repainted in matching blue and white (click here for photos).
+In July 2016 we purchased a Viking Fibreline caravan, while it was in good condition overall, it had been badly painted by the previous owner, so was stripped down and repainted in matching blue and white.

 Viking Fibreline Caravan (1960s)